 Thomas Guthridge served as a police officer in Camden during the 1900s and 1910s.
 Brother-in-law William Guthridge worked for the State of New Jersey as a Fish and Game Warden.

 Active in local politics, Mary Guthridge served on the Camden County Board of Freeholders from Camden's 7th Ward.
 She was the first woman to take a seat as a Camden County Freeholder, joining that body in 1930 and serving through at least 1931.
+By 1940 she had moved to 1012 Division Street, where she lived with her daughter, Mrs. Gertrude Schuck and grandson Charles A. Schuck when the Census was enumerated in 1940.

 Camden Courier-Post - October 26, 1931